Service desk SLA template

 A stronger service desk SLA template starts with clearer operating rules, not nicer formatting

 If your current SLA document feels vague, hard to enforce, or disconnected from how the desk actually works, the problem is usually not the template alone.
 It is the operating model behind it.
-This route is designed to help you tighten both.
+This guide covers what a practical internal IT SLA needs to include — and what usually causes SLA documents to fail in practice.

 Clarify service scope, clock rules, ownership, and breach handling